 One of the most popular ways for dealing with these kinds of financial issues is Debt Consolidation which many people choose do to.
 This involves consolidating your repayments into one simple payment to avoid dealing with multiple creditors.

-An F&F Order or Full and Final Settlement can be very attractive – it is essentially the option of proposing to creditors that you pay less than your total standing debt.
+An F&F Order or Full and Final Settlement can be very attractive – it is essentially the option of proposing to creditors that you pay less than your total outstanding debt.
 This means that creditors may accept your decision – and you may be able to pay less than your total outstanding (though likely still the majority).
 This route can be taken if you have a lump sum or an asset than can be used to create a secure bond to pay for such a settlement.
 It can also be used to ward off several creditors at once.

 If you are living in Scotland and think Bankruptcy is the right choice for you, there is a similar process known as Sequestration.
 Visit this page for Sequestration Advice to find out more about how this works and how it could help clear your debts.